Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

-The separatrix occurs when $\eta_{\rm eq} {<} -3/2$ and the topology completely changes, as shown in Figure \ref{eta_3}.
+The separatrix emerges when $\eta_{\rm eq} {<} -3/2$ and the topology completely changes, as shown in Figure \ref{eta_3}.
 In this case, the system's Hamiltonian curve originally sits near the right stable fixed point.
-As the curve expands, it cross the separatrix and enter the circulation zone centered around the left stable fixed point (from the right to the left black dot in Figure \ref{eta_3}).
-After then, the curve continuously shrinks towards the left black fixed point.
+As the curve expands, it crosses the separatrix and enters the circulation zone centered around the left stable fixed point (from the right to the left black dot in Figure \ref{eta_3}).
+After that, the curve continuously shrinks towards the left black fixed point.
 As such, the eccentricity decreases, and the weaker resonant interaction cannot keep the planet pair in resonance anymore.
 The planets' period ratio departs from the exact commensurability, and the system eventually escapes from the resonance.
 One example of escape is shown in Figure \ref{fig:esc}.

-Based on Eq. \eqref{eq_eta}, $\eta_{\rm eq}{<}-3/2$ requires $\Phi_{\rm eq} {= }(j-1)\beta\tau_{\rm e}/(4j\tau_{a}) {>} 1$, which is corresponding to
+Based on Eq. \eqref{eq_eta}, $\eta_{\rm eq}{<}-3/2$ requires $\Phi_{\rm eq} {= }(j-1)\beta\tau_{e}/(2j\tau_{\rm m}) {>} 1$, which is corresponding to

 The above escape criterion agrees with Eq.
 (28) of \cite{2014AJ....147...32G}.